xiaozongyang/VictoriaLogs/docs/victorialogs/vlagent.md

 ## Quick Start

-Please download `vlagent` archive from [releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases/latest) ( `vlagent` is also available in docker images [Docker Hub](https://hub.docker.com/r/victoriametrics/vlagent/tags) and [Quay](https://quay.io/repository/victoriametrics/vlagent?tab=tags)), unpack it and pass the following flags to the `vlagent` binary in order to start sending the data to the VictoriaLogs remote storage:
+Please download and unpack `vlutils` archive from [releases page](https://github.com/VictoriaMetrics/VictoriaLogs/releases/latest) (
+`vlagent` is also available in docker images [Docker Hub](https://hub.docker.com/r/victoriametrics/vlagent/tags) and [Quay](https://quay.io/repository/victoriametrics/vlagent?tab=tags)), unpack it and pass the following flags to the `vlagent` binary in order to start sending the data to the VictoriaLogs remote storage: